-- Provision of advice on business policies and business improvement based on their knowledge and experience with the aim to promote sustainable corporate growth and increase corporate value over the mid- to long-term; - ii) Monitoring of the management through important decision-making at the board including the appointment and dismissal of the senior management; - iii) Monitoring of conflicts of interest between the company and the management or controlling shareholders; and - iv) Appropriately representing the views of minority shareholders and other stakeholders in the boardroom from a standpoint independent of the management and controlling shareholders.
+- i) Provision of advice on business policies and business improvement based on their knowledge and experience with the aim to promote sustainable corporate growth and increase corporate value over the mid- to long-term; - ii) Monitoring of the management through important decision-making at the board including the appointment and dismissal of the senior management; - iii) Monitoring of conflicts of interest between the company and the management or controlling shareholders; and - iv) Appropriately representing the views of minority shareholders and other stakeholders in the boardroom from a standpoint independent of the management and controlling shareholders.

-The Company appoints four independent outside directors endowed with sufficient expertise in areas such as administration, corporate management, law, etc. to provide beneficial advice and opinions from third-party perspectives based on their knowledge, experience, etc. at the Board of Directors and others.
+The Company's four independent outside directors have expertise in areas such as law, IT, etc. in addition to experience in corporate management and provide beneficial advice and opinions from third-party perspectives based on their knowledge, experience, etc. at the Board of Directors and others.
 In addition, the independent outside directors also participate in the Officers Evaluation Committee, the Nomination Advisory Committee and the Remuneration Advisory Committee and appropriately express their views from third-party perspectives about the evaluation, election, etc. of directors and executive officers.